tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 <h4>2 credits per API call.</h4>

-<p>         <p>Create a BNB-based asset in a virtual account.
-The asset must first be <a href="https://docs.bnbchain.org/docs/beaconchain/learn/BEP8" target="_blank">created and configured on BNB Beacon Chain blockhain</a>.</p>
+         Create a BNB-based asset in a virtual account.
+The asset must first be <a href="https://docs.bnbchain.org/docs/beaconchain/learn/BEP8" target="_blank">created and configured on BNB Beacon Chain blockhain</a>.

- <p>This API call will create an internal virtual currency.
-You can create virtual accounts with off-chain support.</p>
+ This API call will create an internal virtual currency.
+You can create virtual accounts with off-chain support.

 ### Example